gumblex/tg-chatdig/README.md

 # tg-chatdig
 Dig into long and boring Telegram group chat logs.

+For a simpler Telegram-IRC relay bot, see [tg-irc-relay](https://github.com/gumblex/tg-irc-relay)

 ## chatdig.py

 Main script, handles a lot of commands.
 Uses a SQLite 3 database to store messages.